-HSAR, a no-kill shelter founded in 1999, has saved over 4,000 dogs and found them loving homes, growing in the process to a great community resource with spay/neuter services, humane education, and a safe place to land for the region’s dogs in a bind.
+High Sierra Animal Rescue (HSAR), a no-kill shelter founded in 1999, has saved over 4,000 dogs and found them loving homes, growing in the process to a great community resource with spay/neuter services, humane education, and a safe place to land for the region’s dogs in a bind.

-Rose explains that most of the dogs who arrive at HSAR’s rescue facility from area shelters need a bit of extra attention —sometimes more than a bit, as in the case of a group of under-socialized Chihuahuas, recent arrivals now learning that humans can be pretty great, thanks to a lot of dedicated volunteers.
+Most of the dogs who arrive at HSAR’s rescue facility from area shelters need a bit of extra attention —sometimes more than a bit, as in the case of a group of under-socialized Chihuahuas, recent arrivals now learning that humans can be pretty great, thanks to a lot of dedicated volunteers.
 For other dogs, it’s a medical problem, like needing treatment or a quiet place to convalesce.
 Whatever the issue, HSAR teams with vets, behaviorists, and a lot of kind folks to ensure each dog’s happy future.

 Photo: Jack – Heidi Rose, High Sierra Animal Rescue